Different ways to say I like in English

 But saying “I like…” and “I don’t like…” all the time can get really boring and it can show that your level of English is low.

-Level 1: Ways to say I like for beginners
+another way to say I like

 If you want to say what you like, you can simply say “I like…”.